ShaunCurtis/Blazr.ComponentServiceProvider/Readme.md

 }
 ```

 You can `unwrap` the cascade and do it yourself within the root component.
-It's primary purpose is to implement the disposal.

 ## Wrapping Up

 That's it, not rocket science or very orignial.
-Comments on improvements/things I've got wrong gratefully received.